amandagaabo/my-14ers-react/README.md

 # My 14ers React App

 ## Description
 A React app that allows users to track which Colorado 14ers they have hiked.
-User can view a sortable list of the peaks they have completed, edit the peak data, view the peaks on a google map and see a dashboard summary of their progress.
+The user can add all of the peaks they have hiked, view a sortable list of their peaks, edit the peak data, view the peaks on a Google map and see a dashboard summary of their progress.

 I originally created My 14ers as a frontend only jQuery app.
-This app is a new version that uses React and connects to a backend that uses Node, Express and PostgreSQL.
+This app is a new version that uses a React client and connects to a backend that was created with Node, Express and PostgreSQL.

 ## User